jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 *Reef knot variants: double-throw reef, double-throw shoelace, & reef in 2 bights*
 </div>

-I fasten my pajama pants with a double-slipped double-throw reef knot and my running shoes with a reef knot in two bights.
-Most people use a standard double-slipped reef knot, but it works loose.
+I fasten my pajama pants with a double-throw shoelace knot and my running shoes with a reef knot in two bights.
+Most people use a standard shoelace knot, but it works loose.
 {:.tangent}